-AHA founder Charlie Papazian’s Let It Go Helles is a perfect example of inexperience paired with huge effort that really pays off.
-He wanted to “walk the walk, not just talk the talk” when it came to creating sessionable lager and ale recipes, and this helles recipe was the outcome.
-Try it for yourself to see if your walk measures up to Charlie’s!
+AHA founder Charlie Papazian's Let It Go Helles is a perfect example of effort really paying off.
+He wanted to "walk the walk, not just talk the talk" when it came to creating sessionable lager and ale recipes, and this helles lager recipe was one the outcomes.

 - 6.5 lb.
 (3 kg) Bohemian floor-malted Pilsner malt